 - 5. Organizations conducting studies for the purpose of developing predictive tests, administering student aid programs and improving instruction;

 - 6. Accrediting organizations in order to carry out their accrediting functions;

 - 7. Parents who claim the student as a dependent on their IRS statements; however, information will be released to a divorced, non-custodial parent only with written authorization of the student or in compliance with a subpoena; and

 - 8. When necessary in an emergency to protect the health, safety or welfare of the student or others, to persons who are in a position to deal with the emergency.

 RECORD OF ACCESS

 A record must be kept, within the educational records of each student, which indicates the individuals or organizations, other than University personnel, which have requested or obtained access to the student’s records.
 This should also reflect the legitimate educational interests of the individual or organization for obtaining the information.
 The record of access may be released only to University personnel, state, or federal officials as a means of auditing the system of reporting access to student records.
 Educational records or personally identifiable information in the records may be released as specified in items D.2, D.3, and D.4 under Release of Personally Identifiable Information.

 DATE TO INITIATE REVIEW AND UPDATE

-As deemed necessary or appropriate by the Policy Coordinator but at a minimum, at least every 5 years from the effective date.
+As deemed necessary or appropriate by the Policy Coordinator but at a minimum, at least every 5 years from the date of last review.